cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C2_JavaScript-Foundations-Part-1_JavaScript/Class/NOTES.md

 - How do you declare a string in JavaScript?
 - What is a "floating point" number mean?
 - Is an empty string truthy or falsy?
 What data type do these values refer to?
-- What data type would you use to purposely set a variable to have no set value?
+- What data type would you use to purposely set a variable with no set value?
 - Can I put an object inside another object?
 - How would I access the second item in an array of ten items?
 - What is the difference between `let` and `const` in JavaScript?